B

 Bigfin Reef Squid Habitat

-You will most likely encounter bigfin reef squids in warm, shallow water.
+You will most likely encounter bigfin reef squid in warm, shallow water.
 They commonly inhabit depths up to 328 feet below sea level.
 Their preferred habitats include regions near shorelines, rocky outcroppings, and coral reefs, hence their name.
 The juveniles often congregate under driftwood or other obstructions to avoid predators, particularly during the daytime.

 Bigfin Reef Squid Diet

-Bigfin reef squids are carnivorous predators that eat various marine life.
+Bigfin reef squid are carnivorous predators that eat various marine life.
 They often hunt at night and retreat to deeper waters to hide during the day.
 Their diet consists primarily of prawns, crustaceans, and fish.
 They use their tentacles to grab and their 8 arms to hold onto their prey while they eat.
 Their strong, curved beaks are immensely powerful and perfectly suited for tearing flesh or breaking shells.
-While they can eat once every few hours, they also go up to 24 hours between eating meals.
+While they can eat once every few hours, they can also go up to 24 hours between meals.

 Bigfin Reef Squid Predators and threats